 Buying with Someone Else

-If the person you’re buying with has a Lifetime ISA, they can use their savings and government bonus too.
+If the person you are buying with has a Lifetime ISA (external link), they can use their savings and government bonus too.

 They will pay a 25% withdrawal charge to use their Lifetime ISA savings if they own or have a legal interest in property (for example they are a beneficiary of a trust that includes property).